 - What’s your working style?
 We all enjoy working with someone we like and trust.
 While advisers can offer simple advice, the most rewarding relationship is a long term one, so make sure you get a good ‘feel’ from them.
 Most advisers will be happy to meet you for an initial discussion, and will understand the importance of a strong bond, so if you’re not ‘feeling it’ with the first adviser you meet, find someone else.

 - Do they understand what you do?
 While it’s not necessary, if your adviser has a good understanding of your business then it’s likely they’ll be more in tune to your objectives and aware of opportunities and risks you should consider.

 Hiring a financial adviser is not decision to be made lightly.
 You are choosing a trusted partner to help manage your personal finances.
 Make sure you choose someone who understands your needs and has the experience and specialist knowledge you require.

 If you’re a small business owner and need help to make sure your business health doesn’t impact your personal wealth, you’re best to speak to a professional.
 A financial adviser (or planner) spends their days identifying and presenting opportunities to their clients.
-Our simple, quick, free service will connect you to the best independent financial advisers, based on your needs.
+Our simple, quick, free service will connect you to the best financial advisers, based on your needs.
 Click here to get started.

 The information in this article is general in nature and does not take into consideration your personal situation or circumstances.
 You should consider whether the information contained in this article is suitable to your needs and where appropriate, seek professional advice from a financial adviser or other finance professional.